GVProf/GVProf/docs/rodinia.md

 - vp-opt2

 *data_flow*: `euler3d.cu: 570`.
 The *old_variables* array is originally initialized at *Line 551* with the same values are *variables* but copied again at *Line 570*.
 We can safely eliminate the second copy which is redundant in the first iteration.

+## hotspot

+- vp-opt

+*value_pattern*: `hotspot.cu: 164`.
+The *temp_src* array contains many very close floating point numbers.
+Using the approximate mode, gvprof determines all this values in this array are approximately the same under the certain approximation level.
+Therefore, we can read just some neighbor points on *Line 195* and still get similar final results.